bitcoinops/bitcoinops.github.io/_topics/en/channel-factories.md

   - title: "LN specification changes proposed to allow pluggable channel factories"
     url: /en/newsletters/2024/11/22/#pluggable-channel-factories

+  - title: "Channel factories may make more payments feasible and reduce the rate of channel depletion"
+    url: /en/newsletters/2024/12/13/#insights-into-channel-depletion

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: "LN-Symmetry (Eltoo)"